 Objects exist alongside classes.
 They are essentially data fields with distinct structures that the programmer can determine.

-Once you call an object, the program creates an instance.
-An instance is a specific object generated from a class.
+Once you instantiate, the program creates a new object.
+An instance represents a specific object generated from a class, meaning objects are instances rather than abstract templates.

-To call an object, you will need to provide information relevant to the class, such as the particular color and type of the car.
+To create an object, you must provide information relevant to the class, such as the color and type of the car:

 automobile = Car(‘red’, ‘Sedan’)